Dancer at the World Performing Arts Festival 2006

 9am to 5pm Monday to Friday

-BAPAM can advise actors, dancers, musicians, stage crew, and other performing artists about problems including:
+BAPAM can advise actors, dancers, singers, musicians, production crew, and other performing arts professionals (including teachers) about problems including:

-- pain affecting hands, wrists, arms, shoulders, back.
-'RSI', overuse injuries in musicians, tendonitis, carpal tunnel syndrome, tennis elbow, dance injuries, muscular tension, hypermobility, musculoskeletal problems caused by poor performance technique or posture
+- Activity-related pain, 'RSI', overuse injuries, tendonitis, carpal tunnel syndrome, tennis elbow, dance injuries, muscular tension, hypermobility, musculoskeletal problems caused by performance technique or posture.

-- voice loss or strain in singers and other professional voice users, hearing problems, tinnitus
+- Voice loss or strain in singers, actors and professional voice users, hearing problems.

-Our aim is to advise you about work related health problems and how you can manage and improve them.
-You will be seen either by a doctor acting as a GP (General Physician) or by a specialist physiotherapist.
-BAPAM is a medical charity and our clinicians are either volunteers or provide their services to us at a reduced rate.
+Our clinician will assess your work related health problem and give you advice on how you can manage and improve it.
+You will be seen by a medical practitioner with specialist knowledge of the demands of a career in the performing arts.
+BAPAM is a non-profit health care organisation and our clinicians are either volunteers or provide their services to us at a reduced rate.

-If you need further advice or treatment, we will give you information about appropriate health care practitioners, who may practice at BAPAM, on the NHS or privately.
-Some private specialists offer treatment to BAPAM clients at reduced rates.
+If you need further advice or treatment, we aim to provide information about a variety of suitable services.
+Health care practitioners with appropriate expertise may practice at BAPAM, on the NHS or privately.
 With your permission, our clinician may write to your GP or another practitioner, outlining their assessment, advice and recommendations.
+Some private practitioners offer treatment to BAPAM clients at reduced rates.

-If you are advised to see a practitioner who charges a fee, we can give you information about sources of financial support.
-Full time music students may be eligible for the Musicians Benevolent Fund Student Health Scheme.
+If you are considering seeing a practitioner who charges a fee, we can give you information about sources of financial support.
+Full time music students may be eligible for the Help Musicians UK Music Student Health Scheme.
 We are not able to offer financial help ourselves.

 Please read our Patient Services Contract for more detailed information about your care as a BAPAM patient.